 Resting and elevating the joint can help.
 A splint, sling, or other device can support the joint and keep it from moving.
 Applying ice or heat may help relieve pain and swelling.
 Once the joint is no longer painful, you can work to strengthen the muscles around the joint, which may help prevent further flare-ups.

-- Corticosteroids -- An injection into the bursa can reduce inflammation.
-Only one shot is usually needed.
+- Corticosteroids.
+An injection into the bursa can reduce inflammation.
 Sometimes, oral corticosteroids are used for long-lasting inflammation.
 There are risks associated with corticosteroids.
 Speak to your doctor.

 Surgical and Other Procedures